vernemq/docker-vernemq/README.md

 ### Checking cluster status

-To check if the bove containers have successfully clustered you can issue the ```vmq-admin``` command:
+To check if the above containers have successfully clustered you can issue the ```vmq-admin``` command:

     docker exec vernemq1 vmq-admin cluster show
     +--------------------+-------+